 Results of relevant CEPT and ITU-R studies:

 SE40 has considered technical inputs on sharing between MSS, FS, RLS, MS, IMT in the above adjacent band, WLAN in the below adjacent band and RDSS.
-Those studies have been incorporated into the draft ECC report on compatibility studies between RDSS and other services in the band 2483,5-2500 MHz, developed by SE40.
-This report has been adopted by the WGSE meeting in May and revised by the August 2010 SE40 meeting taking into account the different answers to the public consultation.
+Those studies have been incorporated into the draft ECC report on compatibility studies between RDSS and other services in the band 2483.5-2500 MHz, developed by SE40.
+This report has been adopted by the WGSE meeting in May 2010 and revised by the August 2010 SE40 meeting taking into account the different answers to the public consultation.

 Additional studies may still be presented to the CPM, to consider the possibility to keep the coordination threshold for MSS systems in Appendix 5 RR unchanged.